sabrehagen/freecad-to-step/README.md

 Run the `./build-container` script to build the Docker container.

 Run the `./run-pipeline.sh` script to run the build pipeline end to end.

+The output of the build pipeline will be stored in `freecad/export/output/output.url`.